Indifferental/Obscurum/INSTRUCTION.md

 1. Select the desired image on your computer
 (it is recommended to use images that are appropriate in size and aspect ratio for your monitor) and convert it to URI format using [any available online services]([https://ru.inettools.net/image/konverter-izobrajeniya-v-data-uri)

-The image should be no more than 1 megabyte in size, otherwise you can also use online services and convert the image to a less demanding format, such as, for example, WEBP

 <p align="center"><img src="https://github.com/user-attachments/assets/aaab8d2b-3cf8-415f-aa83-f278708e9a39" alt="logo" style="width: 800px"/></p>

+<p align="center">The image should be no more than 1 megabyte in size, otherwise you can also use online services and convert the image to a less demanding format, such as, for example, WEBP</p>

 2. Copy the provided link, it must begin with data:image/ (you can select the entire link using Ctrl + A)
 3. Click on the button in the menu labeled "Custom background", in the window that appears, paste the resulting URI-format-link and click OK